RussTheAerialist/hsgfz-slides/slides/agenda.md

-## WIIFM?
+## On the docket

-* A place to start
+* Options for LEDS
-* Enough knowledge to play
+* Options for controlling them
-* Inspiration to make something
+* Build a lighting rod with J5 + node-pixel